 Where can you take the TOEFL and GRE in PNG?

-Currently both these tests can be taken at the University of Papua New Guinea (UPNG) in Port Moresby and the TOEFL can also be taken at Ukarampa, Eastern Highlands Province.
+Currently both the paper-delivered GRE and TEOFL tests can be taken at the University of Papua New Guinea (UPNG) in Port Moresby (Testing Center for TOEFL at Ukarampa, Eastern Highlands Province is currently closed).

 To find out more information about the tests and how to register, use the following URL addresses.
 Registration is all online.